toothbrush/toothbrush.github.io/index.markdown

   affordances of the modern web (such as no Shockwave or Java applets...)
 </p>

-<p>On this site you'll find <strike>a list of my recent academic work</strike>,
-    as well as <strike>pointers to slightly more off-topic things such as my hobbies</strike> &mdash; many are to be found online.
-There also used to be the soapbox, where i used to expound on issues that grabbed my attention.
-I tend to get wound up about privacy, feminism, animal rights, music, gender, etc.</p>

 <p><em>“Emacs users [...] probably brush their teeth more often and
 are more considerate lovers” &mdash; somebody on the Internet</em></p>